DrexVissers/postcomposer/prisma/README.md

-# Prisma Setup for SocialSphere
+# Prisma Setup for PostComposer

-This directory contains the Prisma schema and related files for the SocialSphere project.
+This directory contains the Prisma schema and related files for the PostComposer project.

 ## Getting Started